Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 It's unbelievable what they're doing.

-It's uh it's literally I've been tweeting about it for uh probably a year now, as soon as I uh when it first got on my radar about the social credit system, and I was like, what the hell is this?
+It's literally, I've been tweeting about it for probably a year now as soon as I when it first got on my radar about the social credit system.

 Like this is bullshit.

-But the social credit system's real, and that's what Democrats are.
+And that's what Democrats are.

 I think I was tweeting about it today or yesterday.

-And if you do not, if and that's part of the reason why they're going after Joe Rogan, because Joe Rogan is not controllable.
+And if you do not, and that's part of the reason why they're going after Joe Rogan, because Joe Rogan is not controllable.

-And it it prevents them from if when there's a large enough group of people that are resisting the narrative, it's harder for them to exert control over them through that social credit system because people won't buy into it.
+And it prevents them from when there's a large enough group of people that are resisting the narrative, it's harder for them to exert control over them through that social credit system because people won't buy into it.

-There's gonna be too many people.
+There's going to be too many people.

-And it's happening, it's what the Democrats want.
+It's what the Democrats want.

 I'm a libertarian.

-I voted Trump was only the second Republican that I voted for for president in the entirety of my life.
+I voted, Trump was only the second Republican that I voted for for president in the entirety of my life.

-I voted for Herbert Walker Bush in 88, my first vote, and it was third party candidates all the way until the impeachment proceedings, and I'm like, I'm voting for Trump.
+I voted for Herbert Walker Bush in 88, my first vote, and it was third-party candidates all the way until the impeachment proceedings.

-I we were talking off the air.
+We were talking off the air.

-I mean, the Yeah, you can say it.
+Yeah, you can say it.

 It's fine.